BeanGreen247/screenrecorder.sh/README.md

 # screenrecorder.sh
-A script for recording your screen under linux with ffmpeg and mpv
+A script for recording your screen under linux with ffmpeg

 Things you'll need to install

 On Debian based distros (Ubuntu, Mint, Kubuntu, Xubuntu...)
 ```
-sudo apt install ffmpeg ffplay
+sudo apt install ffmpeg
 ```

 Things you need to change based on your configuration